Engineering & Design Archives - Ceetak

 Surface finish requirements for static and dynamic sealing

 What is hardware surface finish?
 Any surface can look (and even feel) perfectly smooth.
-However, look closely enough with high magnification and all surfaces will have a degree of fluctuation and a topography that looks similar to a mountain range or the surface of the moon.
-The roughness of a surface is generally linked to the … Continued
+However, look closely enough with high magnification and all surfaces will have a degree of fluctuation.
+The topography will look similar to a mountain range or the surface of the moon!
+The way a surface is produced or machined, along with … Continued

 Are all elastomers the same?